 ● Community service

-Social Ramifications of Alcoholism
+Social Ramifications: Alcoholism Consequences

-Asides from legal consequences, alcoholism can lead to social problems that can be exceptionally grave.
+Asides from legal consequences, alcoholism consequences can lead to social problems that can be exceptionally grave.
 What others perceive of us has an impact on how we feel about ourselves.
 An embarrassing drinking experience, such as throwing up or losing consciousness, can lead to mockery, social exclusion, and other types of bullying.

 Hangovers can result in missed work, underperformance, and workplace mishaps, all of which might jeopardize your career.